Boost Your Business with eCards

 You might create awards for each value, then establish a timeline for giving them.
 For example, you could give a weekly award to an employee who most exhibited a certain value in the past week.

-Team choice
+Team Choice

-Hold a company-wide vote for the employee that most deserves to be rewarded for their hard work.
+Hold a company-wide vote for the employee who most deserves to be rewarded for their hard work.
 Ask employees to vote for someone other than themselves and to include the reason they believe a certain person should receive an award.

 Then, when you reward the winning employee, read out or summarize all of the positive feedback received in the poll.
 This is an opportunity to make employees feel appreciated, not only by management, but also by their peers.